 HCCD is currently pursuing funding for establishing Riparian Buffers (trees and shrubs) along streams within Huntingdon County through DCNR's Stream Releaf Program.
 If this interests you, please contact the Watershed Specialist.

-HCCD will be hosting a Live-Staking Workshop on Friday, March 23rd, 2018 at 1PM.
-Volunteers will cut stems from living woody species like red-osier dogwood to later plant at a demonstration site with potential to take a few for your own.
+HCCD hosts Live-Staking Workshops each spring.
+Volunteers cut stems from living woody species like red-osier dogwood to later plant at a demonstration site.
 Site locations will be in, or near, Huntingdon, PA.
 Please contact the Watershed Specialist to RSVP or for more information.
 See below for a video explaining the process.

 Examples of BMPs